3 Best Day Trips to Oak Alley Plantation from New Orleans

 • Duration: approximately 8 hours

-• Transport: bus and boat, although there is another option that uses a quieter boat
+• Transport: bus and boat, although there is another option that uses a more peaceful boat

-3. See Oak Alley and Laura Plantation in one day
+3. Discover the Oak Alley and Laura plantations in a single day

 Touring Oak Alley Plantation| ©Adams